usolamente/hola-que-tal/README.md

 hey hippies!

 I'm just trying not do die "working" at the studio.
-I can do this cause Curro is gone for a Master class at IED.
+I can do this cause "theBoss" is gone for a Master class at some shittie private design university.
-Fuck the designers
+Fuck the designers.